d-a-v-i-d-w-r-i-g-h-t/svg-logo-maker/README.md

 Use the command node index.js to run the application.
 Provide a shape, color, and text input in response to the command-line prompts.
 The new file logo.svg will be generated in the 'outputs' folder.

-## License

-This project is licensed under the terms of the MIT License.

-Detailed information about this license can be found [here](https://choosealicense.com/licenses/mit/).

 ## Tests

 Run the following command to run tests: